huhanGitHub/papt/README.md

 Second, we compare the similarities of two GUIs from phones and tablets and match two GUIs with high similarity.
 ![image](https://user-images.githubusercontent.com/9078829/222718147-98d1c20e-84dc-4913-8a6a-74867bd490a0.png)

-The `tools` directoty contains data collection tools.
+The `tools` directory contains data collection tools.
 You may see the introduction in this directory.
 We open source two tools: Adjust resolution collector and GUI Explorer and similarity comparer.

 ### Pair format